rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

         }
     }
 }
 ```

 While it may not be implemented by all platforms, this could also be
 used to turn on the TV with a timer.

-**TODO**: Current spec supports toggle. i think we can drop this, though.

 ### 3.2.
 Volume Intents